bb-froggy/realmjoin-docs/docs/installation.md

 ### Azure Intune Portal
 The deployment of RealmJoin using Azure Intune requires only the .MSI installer to be configured.
 If the RealmJoin app in the desired release version is not registered in Intune, it can be added as a Line-of-Business app via the Azure Portal blade *Microsoft Intune / Mobile Apps / Apps / Add*.

 ![RJ Intune Deploy](./media/rj-intune-deploy.png)

 In the configuration tab basic and advanced information can be provided.

 ![RJ Intune Deploy2](./media/rj-intune-deploy2.png)

-As any piece of software, ReamJoin then can be assigned to the desired user groups as (required) software.
+Like any other application in Intune, ReamJoin then can be assigned to the desired user groups as (required) software.
 It is not neccessary to install additional software on the client devices to run RealmJoin.
 RealmJoin will be deployed on the client devices on next Azure sync.

 ### Powershell
 TBD